By Pierre Kosmidis

 www.ww2wrecks.com asked author and researcher Jan-Peter Brüning , a paratrooper (reserve) himself, who served 12 years actively (1998 – 2010) and who recently released the second edition of his book “Luftwaffe Gravity Knife: Weapon, Tool , Tradition” to tell us some of the “secrets” behind this much coveted WW2 item.

-Jan-Peter Brüning‘s book is released in English and is the most comprehensive record of the history of the “gravity knife”, but also the most accurate guide for anyone who would like to buy it or repair one already in his collection.
+Jan-Peter Brüning‘s book is released in English and is the most comprehensive record of the history of the “gravity knife”, but also the most accurate guide.

 With his book “Luftwaffe Gravity Knife: Weapon, Tool, Tradition”, Jan-Peter Brüning not only covers a significant gap in the available resources, but also brings to light the entire history of “gravity knives”, thus giving researchers collectors and history enthusiasts a unique tool of knowledge.